 Reconciliations are in an electronic format and saved electronically so we can access them in the future.

-It is the responsibility of the Owner/President to reconcile the escrow accounts.
+It is the responsibility of the President to reconcile the escrow accounts.
 Account receipts and disbursements activity are reconciled daily (two-way).
 Monthly, a three-way reconciliation between the bank records, book records, and trial balance is performed.
 This reconciliation is completed within four business days of receipt of bank statement.

 A listing is kept of all escrow accounts.
 This listing includes underwriter premiums accounts, recording accounts and dormant accounts.

-2.04 Training
+2.06 Training

 BEST PRACTICE NO. 3 - PRIVACY AND INFORMATION SECURITY

-TOWN N’ COUNTRY TITLE, LLC POLICY – NO. 3
+TOWN n’ COUNTRY TITLE, LLC Policy – NO. 3

-Non-public Personal Information is described as personally identifiable data, such as information provided by a customer on a form or application, information about a customer’s transactions, or any other information about a customer that is otherwise unavailable to the general public.
+the general public.
 NPI includes first name or first initial and last name coupled with any of the following: Social Security Number, driver’s license number, state-issued ID number, credit card number, debit card number, or other financial account numbers.

-3.01 Information Security (IS) Program Management
+3.01 Written Information Security Plan (WISP)

-The Company has a formal privacy and information security program that is appropriate with the size and complexity, the nature and scope of TNCT’s activities and the sensitivity of the information in TNCT’s possession.
-As part of this program, Town n’ Country Title, LLC maintains a Privacy Policy Notice.
-Additional information about TNCT’s privacy and information security program is available to consumers and customers upon request.
+The Company has a formal written information security plan (WISP) that is appropriate with the size and complexity, the nature and scope of TNCT’s activities, and the sensitivity of the information in TNCT’s possession that adheres to local, state, and federal law.
+As part of this WISP, Town n’ Country Title maintains and distributes a Privacy Policy Notice.
+Additional information about TNCT’s privacy and WISP is available to consumers and customers upon request.

 3.02 Risk Identification and Assessment